irfank123/FuelTheFIRE/README.md

 ---

-Here’s an updated section for your **README.md** that explains how this application helps with percentage change tracking for a 14-day time period, which is often difficult to access from brokers:

----

 ## **Unique Benefits**

 One of the key features of this application is the ability to track the **percentage change** of the stocks you’ve invested in over the **last 14 days**.
 This feature provides a clear view of how your investments are performing over a shorter, custom time period—something that is not commonly available through most online brokers or financial platforms.